Kyle Dubas: Maple Leaf Sports & Entertainment

 In December 2019, when Ilya Mikheyev suffered a laceration on his wrist and was removed from an away game with the New Jersey Devils and had to undergo surgery at University Hospital in Newark, Dubas and assistant athletic trainer Jon Geller cleared their schedules so Mikheyev would have familiar people around in the three days between his surgery and flying back to Toronto.

+With his contract expiring, Dubas departed the Maple Leafs after the team's elimination from the 2023 Stanley Cup playoffs.

+Pittsburgh Penguins

+Dubas was hired as President of Hockey Operations for the Pittsburgh Penguins on June 1, 2023, replacing Brian Burke, and subsequently assuming the role of interim general manager.
+Dubas then promoted himself to permanent general manager on August 3, officially replacing Ron Hextall.

+On April 11, 2025, he was named general manager of the Canadian men's national team for the 2025 World Championship.

 Management style

 During his time with the Greyhounds in the OHL, Dubas believed that data could provide a way for smaller teams to close the gap with the league's traditional powerhouse programs.
 Initially his analytics with the Greyhounds focused on how much time the team spent controlling the puck, which was largely done using manual review of video at the time.
 Dubas has been particularly focused on using data and analytics to combat bias in decision making.
 At the 2015 MIT Sloan Sports Analytics Conference, his presentation was entitled "How Analytics has Limited the Impact of Cognitive Bias on Personnel Decisions."
-In 2019, Dubas received praise from agent Dan Milstein for staying in New Jersey with Ilya Mikheyev after the latter suffered a severe cut from a skate blade, resulting in emergency surgery to repair a tendon and artery.
-Dubas spent three days keeping Mikheyev company in the hospital until he was cleared to travel back to Toronto.